IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/understanding_ifc.rst

 IfcOpenShell
 ------------

-IfcOpenShell is the open-source software library used by BlenderBIM to read, write, and manipulate IFC files.
+IfcOpenShell is the open-source software library used by Bonsai to read, write, and manipulate IFC files.
 It provides the core functionality for working with IFC data.

 Interoperability and Other Standards